Seydus/Seydus/README.md

 # Seydus

-**`Digital Craftsman (Game Developer/Website Developer)`**
+**`Aspiring to become a (Game Developer/Website Developer/Software Developer)`**

-Hello, my name is Weljohn Catanpatan!
-I am a college student taking computer science.
-I have been in this programming industry quite a while already and have been creating projects.
+A college student taking computer science!
+A passionate game developer and front-end developer from the Philippines

 <p align="left">
     <a href="https://github.com/Seydus?tab=followers">